michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 incoming and outgoing connections.
 It can be helpful to limit the protocol to TCP or UDP individually, since the lists get long.
 Printing all the listening ports with `-l` answers that first question about waiting for incoming connections.

 Piping the output to find lets you filter out all the incoming and outgoing connections.
+If you are using Powershell, you will need triple quotes around listening.
+It isn't surprising that your computer might sit for a while, seeming to do nothing.
+Remember find is going through that long list of incoming, outgoing, and listening ports to sift out the listening ports.

 If you want a GUI view of the same information, you have two choices.
 TCPView gives you more control over what you see, but Resource Monitor is available on